lantunes/CrystaLLM/README.md

 ### Creating a Local Environment

-Perform the following steps to create and activate a local environment:
+It is a good practice to have separate, dedicated Python environments for different projects.
+Perform the following optional steps to create and activate a local environment:

 1. Create a Python virtual environment: